gmscofield/SIT/README.md

 ## Server Mode

-To run SIT as a server, invode SIT with `--server` argument.
+To run SIT as a server, invoke SIT with `--server` argument.
 By default, it listens to port `9020`.

 ```shell
 python -m SIT --server